General elections in Singapore: Overseas voting

 Polling stations open based on the times from the Singapore time zone (UTC+08:00), from 8 am to 8 pm.
 Similar to votes cast locally, voting is also compulsory and can only be done once.
-After voting ended, the ballot boxes are sealed and are transported back to Singapore; the counting is conducted a few days after the election ended and once all the boxes are safely returned, though the counts of the votes do not affect the eventual outcome as the overseas electorate is much smaller, ranging from 558 during the debut to 6,570 in the recent 2020 election.
+After voting ended, the ballot boxes are sealed and are transported back to Singapore; the counting is conducted a few days after the election ended and once all the boxes are safely returned, though the counts of the votes do not affect the eventual outcome as the overseas electorate is much smaller, ranging from 558 during the debut to 8,630 in the 2025 election.

+As of the 2023 presidential election and in the 2025 general election, postal voting is implemented for overseas voters.
+A ballot is available to postal voters via the ELD's online voter services after Nomination Day (if there is a contest), where they download and print a copy of it along with a pre-paid return envelope.
+Valid envelopes must be postmarked and have to be reached to Singapore before Polling day and by Returning Officer within 10 days afterwards.

 Results

 After the poll closes, the presiding officer of each polling station seals the ballot boxes without opening them.
 Candidates or their polling agents may also affix their own seals to the ballot boxes.
 The ballot boxes are then taken to counting centres to be opened and the ballots counted.
 According to the guidance issued to voters by the Elections Department, votes should be marked with a cross.
 However, even if this guidance is not followed, a vote is valid if the ballot paper clearly indicates the voter's intention and the candidate or group of candidates for whom they vote.
 A vote will be rejected by the returning officer as invalid if it: